tejeirodelrio/mtr-home/README.md

 </h1>

-This blog is based on the following gatsby-starter: https://github.com/EmaSuriano/gatsby-starter-mate It uses Gatsby, Netlify, Contentful and Medium articles.
+This blog is based on the following gatsby-starter: https://github.com/EmaSuriano/gatsby-starter-mate It uses Gatsby, Netlify, Contentful and Medium articles :)